SebyG20/lms-project/README.md

 - The full database can be seen in admin dashboard by logging into a admin account.
 - It is normal to not get anything since the Web Server acts simply connects the frontend to the database.
 - The web app could not function right away, this simply means the server isn't up, just wait for the server to start up and everything should work.
-- The deployed version and local version are not synched together since they run on different places.